East Finchley tube station

-East Finchley is a London Underground station in East Finchley in the London Borough of Barnet, north London.
-The station is on the High Barnet branch of the Northern line, between Finchley Central and Highgate stations, and is in Travelcard Zone 3.
+East Finchley is a London Underground station in East Finchley in the London Borough of Barnet, North London, England.
+It is on the High Barnet branch of the Northern line, between Finchley Central and Highgate stations.
+It is located in London fare zone 3.

 The station was opened on 22 August 1867, on the Great Northern Railway's line between Finsbury Park and Edgware stations.
 As part of London Underground's only partially completed Northern Heights plan, the station was completely rebuilt with additional tracks in the late 1930s.
 Northern line trains started serving the station on 3 July 1939 and main line passenger services ended on 2 March 1941.

 History

 Original station

 East Finchley station was built by the Edgware, Highgate and London Railway (EH&LR) on its line from Finsbury Park station to Edgware station.
 Before the line was opened, it was purchased in July 1867 by the larger Great Northern Railway (GNR), whose main line from King's Cross ran through Finsbury Park on its way to Potters Bar and the north.
 The station, originally named East End, Finchley, opened along with the railway to Edgware on 22 August that year.
 The station was given its current name either on 1 February 1887 or, alternatively, in 1886.
-As a result of the 1921 Railways Act, which created the "Big Four" railway companies, the GNR amalgamated with several other railways to create the London & North Eastern Railway (LNER) in 1923.
+As a result of the Railways Act 1921, which created the "Big Four" railway companies, the GNR amalgamated with several other railways to create the London & North Eastern Railway (LNER) in 1923.

 At the start of the 1930s, the station had around 54 trains daily from High Barnet and a few through trains from Edgware.
 Services ran to Finsbury Park and then either King's Cross, Moorgate or Broad Street.